Stagecoach Cumbria and North Lancashire

-Stagecoach Cumbria & North Lancashire operates both local and regional bus services in Cumbria, Lancashire, Northumberland and Tyne and Wear, England, as well as Dumfries and Galloway, Scotland.
+Stagecoach (North West) Limited trading as Stagecoach Cumbria and North Lancashire operates both local and regional bus services in Cumbria, Lancashire, Northumberland and Tyne and Wear, England, as well as Dumfries and Galloway, Scotland.
 It is a subsidiary of the Stagecoach Group, which operates bus and coach services across the United Kingdom.

 History

 The company has its origins in the purchase of Cumberland Motor Services and Ribble Motor Services from the National Bus Company in the late 1980s.

 The company's head office is based in Carlisle.
-It was previously known as Stagecoach North West until 1 September 2011, when Stagecoach Merseyside amalgamated with Chorley and Preston depots to form Stagecoach Merseyside & South Lancashire.
+It was previously known as Stagecoach North West until 1 September 2011, when Stagecoach Merseyside amalgamated with Chorley and Preston depots to form Stagecoach Merseyside and South Lancashire.

+In December 2025, the Chorley and Preston depots were transferred back to the company, which then traded as Stagecoach in Cumbria and Lancashire.

 Overview

-Stagecoach Cumbria & North Lancashire predominantly operates commercial bus services in Cumbria and Lancashire, with some services extending into Dumfries and Galloway (79 & 179), as well as Northumberland and Tyne and Wear (685).
+Stagecoach Cumbria and North Lancashire predominantly operates commercial bus services in Cumbria and Lancashire, with some services extending into Dumfries and Galloway (79 and 179), as well as Northumberland and Tyne and Wear (685).
 The company also operate several contracted services on behalf of Cumberland Council, Westmorland and Furness Council and Lancashire County Council.